vejhawar0/vejhawar0.github.io/_posts/cs161-midterm-grind/2025-03-11-studying-for-midterm.md

 Using time between function calls to take advantage and create a vulnerability.
 Basically, vulnerability of time instead of space.

 # Chapter 2
-As a note for memory vulnerabilities note the following:
+*As a note for memory vulnerabilities note the following:

+- atoi converts a character string to an integer value
+- functions push arguments from
-atoi converts a character string to an integer value printf with no explicit arguments for the location of the format string identifiers, claims that
+- printf with no explicit arguments for the location of the format string identifiers, looks 4 bytes up and sees the

+We use x86
+- Compiler converts to assembly instructions
+- Assembler converts assembly into machine code
+- linker resolved dependencies.
+- loader sets up and address space to runt eh machine code

+## Registers
+In addition to $2^32$ bytes of memory in the address space, there are also registers, which store memory directly on the cpu.
+- eip is teh instruction pointer which is the address of where the machine code currently being executed is.

+- ebp is the base pointer: address of the top of the current stack frame

+- esp: Address of the bottom of the current stack frame.

+### Types of Instructions:
+- pop %eax: Takes the value at the current bottom of the stack (where esp is) and pushes the value into register eax.
+Increments stack pointer to go up by a word too.

+- push %ebx: Takes value in ebx, decrements stack pointer and pushes value into that spot.